Become an SSDPer!

 Get Started on Your Path

-- Your Movement Building Fellow or Global Program Manager will work with you to figure out the first steps towards making change and ending the War on Drugs.
+1. Your SSDP point person will work with you to figure out the first steps towards making change and ending the War on Drugs.
+If you don’t hear from them within a day or so, feel free to email us.

 Get to know our expert staff

-- After you’ve started working on drug policy reform with your Movement Building Fellow or Global Program Manager, they will connect you with our expert staff.
+1. After you’ve started working on drug policy reform with your SSDP point person, they will connect you with other members of our expert staff.

 The student movement to end the war on drugs is expanding rapidly, and we’re happy to welcome you into that growing movement.
 Talk to you soon!